mika-s/RandomPerson/RandomPersonLib/Readme.md

 You can also change the birthdate values to a given date format:

 - #{BirthDate(ddMMyy)}
+- #{BirthDate(MMMM dd, da-DK)}

 The datetime formats are the same as in the official Microsoft [documentation](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).
+The culture info can be passed as an optional second parameter.
+The current culture is used if a culture is not provided.
+The culture info has to be in exactly the same format as in the documentation linked to above.

 *Example 1:*